 Will it still be an anti-doping rule violation to test positive for a substance of abuse?

 Yes, athletes may still receive an anti-doping rule violation if they test positive for a prohibited substance in the Substances of Abuse category.
-The designation of substance of abuse only affects the resolution of the case during the results management process, including the length of a resulting sanction.
+USADA only tests for cocaine, heroin, MDMA, and THC in-competition.
+USADA does not test for these substances out-of-competition.
+The designation of substance of abuse only affects the resolution of the case during the results management process, including the length of the resulting sanction.

 How will Substances of Abuse be treated differently in the results management process?

-If an athlete tests positive for a substance of abuse and establishes that his or her use of that substance occurred out-of-competition and was unrelated to sport performance, the athlete’s period of ineligibility will be reduced to three months with no need to further analyze the degree of fault.
+If an athlete tests positive for a substance of abuse during an in-competition test, but the athlete can establish that they used the substance out-of-competition and that their use of the substance was unrelated to sport performance, then the athlete’s period of ineligibility will be reduced to three months with no need to further analyze the degree of fault.
 The period of ineligibility can be further reduced to one month if the athlete completes a substance of abuse treatment program that is approved by USADA.

 Why aren’t more things on the Prohibited List considered Substances of Abuse?

 The WADA Prohibited List Expert Committee has selected the substances they feel are the highest priority for designation as Substances of Abuse.